graphprotocol/0x-subgraph/README.md

 * ERC721Proxy.sol (v2)
     * This was not included because it just authorizes the Exchange contract, and only gets emitted once

+All of the other contracts don't emit events that are relevant.

 This can be used for the Kovan, Ropsten and Mainnet contracts.
 In order to do so the `subgraph.yaml` file will need to have the contract addresses changed to point to the